Saevon/bytes.js/Readme.md

  -->
 Utility to parse a string bytes (ex: `1TB`) to bytes (`1,000,000,000,000`) and vice-versa.

-This uses the byte units defined in ISO/IEC 80000-13:2008, both the binary prefixes and the original SI units.
+This uses the byte units defined in [ISO/IEC 80000-13:2008][iec-80000], both the binary prefixes and the original SI units.

 This is a fork of the [bytes][bytes] module, except:

  * It uses IEC units by default
  * Supports a wider range of units
- * Supports changing to compatability (JEDEC) mode, and formatting in whichever prefix type you prefix (binary, metric, compatibility)
+ * Supports changing to compatability ([JEDEC][jedec]) mode, and formatting in whichever prefix type you prefix (binary, metric, jedec)

 ## Supported Units